HermesSoftwareEngineer/Precifica/docs/routes/evaluation_routes.md

 Base URL: `/api/evaluations`

+## Authentication

+All routes in this module require authentication.
+The API uses Session-based authentication.
+You must include the `session` cookie obtained from the `/auth/login` endpoint in your requests.

+*   **Auth Required:** Yes
+*   **Auth Type:** Session Cookie (standard Flask-Login session)
+*   **Token:** If you are looking for a Bearer token, please note that this API currently relies on the session cookie.
+Ensure your client (browser or HTTP client) handles cookies correctly.

 ## 1. Create Evaluation
 - **URL:** `/`
 - **Method:** `POST`
+- **Auth Required:** Yes
 - **Description:** Creates a new property evaluation.
 Note: Fields like `region_value_sqm`, `estimated_price`, `rounded_price`, and `analyzed_properties_count` are automatically calculated based on associated base listings and should not be provided in the request body.
 - **Body:**
   ```json